already5chosen/softpc/half-baked/core_v3/readme.txt

-Variant 1.
+Variant 3.
-Build for simplicity.
-I don't expect it to have practically useful ratio between resources and performance.
+As variant 1, variant 3 is build for simplicity.
+As with variant 1, I don't expect it to have practically useful ratio between resources and performance.
 The only thing that it will likely be good is a clock rate.

+The main difference vs variant 1 is use of register file with 2 32-bit read ports.
+It means that on majority (or all) of Altera device families it will occupy 2 embedded memory blocks instead of one.
+On a plus side, this variant will be 15% faster on average and hopefully will require fewer LEs.

 The core is build around full-speed 32-bit ALU and shifter, but features almost no concurrency between pipeline stages.